Victoria Carroll

-Victoria Carroll (or Victoria Carrol-Bell; born Mary Carol Lee Ford on January 21, 1941) is an American actress and artist.
-Best known as Marie Massey in Alice (1978-1984).
+Victoria Carroll (born Mary Carol Lee Ford; January 21, 1941), also known as Victoria Carrol-Bell, is an American actress, dancer and artist.
+She is best known as Marie Massey in Alice (1978–1984).

 Early life

 Born Mary Carol Lee Ford on January 21, 1941 in Los Angeles, California, the third child of Oscar Ford, a vaudeville actor turned publicity agent and Lillian Ford, an actress.

 During the late 1940s, the whole family (along with her two older brothers) performed together on stage with their daughter as "The World's Youngest Mind Reader".

 Career

 Early career

+In 1941, her family took her to audition for the role of Greer Garson's daughter in MGM's Blossoms in the Dust.

 Shortly after finishing high school, she began supporting herself as a painter with an art scholarship but also took several dance classes.
 This led to an audition for Don Arden, who hired her to dance in his play.
 Mary Carol Lee started working professionally as a dancer in Broadway shows.

 Film career

 By 1964, her dancing career had plunged into films.
 George Cukor had been so impressed by her that, apart from her dancing part in My Fair Lady, he gave her a minor role as a Magpie in the race scene with Rex Harrison and Audrey Hepburn.
 She acquired an agent and also changed her name to Victoria Carroll because there already were actresses named Mary Ford and Carol Lee Ford registered in the SAG.